 According to nutritionists, pea protein milk is minimally processed and unsweetened.
 Therefore it is highly nutritious, you just need to watch out for certain brands because they’re not all created equally.
 Culinary and integrative dietitian Marisa Moore, MBA, RDN, L.D. says you need to double-check the ingredient list for added sugars and other ingredients.

-Generally, pea protein milk is pretty healthy because its usually fortified in vitamins A, D, calcium, and phosphate.
-Nutrition & Dietetics expert Julie Stefanski, MEd, RDN, tells us that these will show up on the end of the ingredient list, and are healthy additions to the product.
+Generally, pea protein milk is pretty healthy because it’s usually fortified in vitamins A, D, calcium, and phosphate.
+Nutrition & Dietetics expert Julie Stefanski, MEd, RDN, tells us that these will show up at the end of the ingredient list, and are healthy additions to the product.

 Pea Milk Nutrition Breakdown